data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-3-express-configuration.md

  - express.js
 ---

 This post is part of a series for *Rails* developers who want to get started with [*Node.js*](https://nodejs.org/en/).
-After generating a new application in the [second post](/process-documentation/2016/04/09/node-for-rails-developers-part-2-node-and-express/), we're ready to configure it according to *Rails*-friendly conventions.
+After [generating a new application](/process-documentation/2016/04/09/node-for-rails-developers-part-2-node-and-express/), we're ready to configure it according to *Rails*-friendly conventions.

 ## Directory Structure